Photo: Sara Morris

 $500 (enrollment >20,000)

 The Bee City USA Resolution template outlines all of the commitments required of affiliates.
 Each Bee City USA applicant must upload their draft Resolution with the exact language to be voted on by their community’s highest elected body to the member portal for approval to proceed prior to the vote.
 Once the city or county’s highest elected body votes to adopt the resolution, the city staff and community are bound by the terms of the Resolution.
 Find the resolution template and other application materials on the Bee City USA application page.
+Please do not pass a Bee City USA Resolution without starting an application AND receiving our explicit approval of your final Resolution draft.

 You are welcome to add a Bee City USA or Bee Campus USA page to an existing website or develop a separate website and/or social media pages.
 The requirement of posting your Bee City or Bee Campus information on a publicly accessible website is intended to make your pollinator conservation efforts transparent and broad-based, engaging the whole community.
 Your webpage should include, at minimum: